KaminurOrynbek/farmland-analysis/README.md

 This file is not committed to GitHub because it is ignored by .gitignore.

-We added .pth to .gitignore because model weight files are usually: large binary bad for normal Git history can make pushing/pulling slow better stored in Google Drive, Kaggle, Hugging Face, or GitHub Releases
+We added .pth to .gitignore because model weight files are usually: large, binary, bad for normal Git history, can make pushing/pulling slow,

+better stored in Google Drive, Kaggle, Hugging Face, or GitHub Releases